okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 ## Peek at the Token Header

 I know I said some people think JWTs are boring.
 Opaque, even.
-But if you know how to talk to them, JWTs are actually pretty interesting.
+But if you know how to talk to them, JWTs are pretty interesting.
 Let's decode the example JWT and see what's inside.

 The header is simply Base64Url encoded.
 It tells us the type of token and the hashing algorithms used, typically HMAC SHA256 or RSA.